maxwills/XPImageGeneration/README.md

 ![Open playground](https://raw.githubusercontent.com/Pharo-XP-Tools/xp-free-resources/main/ocd/playground.png)

-Copy paste the lines below, then select it, right-click to open the contextual menu, then select `Do it`:
+Copy paste the following lines in the Playground, then select them, right-click to open the contextual menu, then select `Do it`:

 ```Smalltalk
 Metacello new